enketo/enketo/README.md

 ### Using Enketo Express

 The recommended way to run Enketo Express is using Docker.
 We publish a [minimal image](https://github.com/enketo/enketo/pkgs/container/enketo) which builds Enketo Express using the default configuration and then launches it.
 You will need to supply a configuration appropriate for your environment which must set at least the "linked form and data server", "api key", and secrets.
 You will also need to run `redis` and make sure that Enketo Express can talk to both the `redis` database(s) and a form server.
-See a simple example `docker-compose` file for doing this from [ODK Central](https://github.com/getodk/central/blob/master/docker-compose.yml).
+See a simple example `docker-compose` file for running a full platform on a single host with [ODK Central](https://github.com/getodk/central/blob/master/docker-compose.yml).
+Another common configuration is to run Enketo Express on a separate host.
 Learn more about configuring Enketo Express [in its README](./packages/enketo-express).

 > [!IMPORTANT]
 > If you used the Enketo Express Docker image [from before the monorepo migration](https://github.com/enketo/enketo-express/blob/master/Dockerfile), you will need to make adjustments: